Holidays in Tahiti 2022/2023

 Canoes have been part of Polynesian culture for generations, exploring the turquoise lagoons of the Tahiti archipelago and navigating the ocean waves by the clouds and stars.
 So, for a truly memorable experience, why not have your breakfast delivered by Polynesian pirogue?
 Wake to the sweet sounds of traditional Tahitian songs, before relaxing on the deck of your overwater bungalow as your morning meal is paddled to you surrounded by fragrant flower petals.
 You can enjoy the sunrise and embark on a short canoe ride around the lagoon as your table is set, before enjoying a really special meal on your holiday.

-You can’t visit The Islands of Tahiti without trying their national dish, poisson cru.
+You can’t visit The Islands of Tahiti without trying their national food, a dish called poisson cru.
 Meaning ‘raw fish’ in French, poisson cru is raw tuna (although other fish is sometimes used) marinated in lime juice and mixed with vegetables and coconut milk.
-While you can get it anywhere in the resorts or islands of Tahiti, there’s nothing quite like watching it being freshly prepared in front of you on a sandy motu (islet) as part of a delicious picnic, with the dramatic lush scenery and lovely lagoons beyond.
+While you can get it anywhere in the resorts or islands of Tahiti, there’s nothing quite like watching this Polynesian food being freshly prepared in front of you on a sandy motu (islet) as part of a delicious picnic, with the dramatic lush scenery and lovely lagoons beyond.

-Visiting Tahiti is like living your own Robinson Crusoe fairytale.
-The best way to play castaway in this tropical paradise is with your own private motu (islet) picnic on a slender patch of sand.
+Visiting The Islands of Tahiti is like living your own Robinson Crusoe fairytale.
+The best way to play castaway in this tropical paradise is with your own private motu (islet) picnic on a Tahiti beach.
 Getting there can be a large part of the fun, too, with a seaplane from Bora Bora to Taha’a giving you epic overhead views of the mint-green lagoons and lush interior of the latter.
 When you land, the island’s sweet vanilla aroma will take over, a lovely scent that only adds to this perfect picnic setting.
 Enjoy a feast straight on the beach, your feet lapped by calm, limpid-blue waters and with plenty of tropical fish to keep you company!

 The Tuamotus offer some of the best snorkelling and diving found anywhere in the world.
 The vast turquoise lagoon of Rangiroa, dotted with 240 tiny motus (islets), is an underwater mecca with myriad marine life just moments from your overwater bungalow.
 It’s the second-largest atoll in the world, where coral cities stretch as far as the eye can see and a feast of life play in the passes which link the lagoon to the ocean, including the famous Tiputa Pass – here, spy dolphins, grey and hammerhead sharks and manta rays.
 Tikehau is another beautifully remote atoll, where fish seem to outnumber people one billion to one.
 The density of fish is so high that Jacques Cousteau’s research group declared it as having the highest concentration in all of the Tuamotus.

 With emerald peaks that seemingly leap out of the azure lagoon that surrounds Moorea, they were just made for exploring by 4x4.
-Wind through the wild, steep and narrow trails that vein the tropical forest and once you find a gap in the trees, you’ll be treated to fantastic views of the island’s forest, historic marae and vanilla plantations.
-It’s a thrilling way to see Tahiti’s wild side on your luxury holiday to remember.
+Wind through the wild, steep and narrow trails that vein the tropical forest and once you find a gap in the trees, you’ll be treated to fantastic views of the island’s forest, historic marae (meeting grounds) and vanilla plantations.
+No wonder many painters and writers have chosen to reside here, following in the footsteps of famous artist Paul Gauguin, who spent the last 10 years of his life in The Islands of Tahiti.
+Whether you're here for Tahiti's culture or landscapes, a 4x4 adventure is a thrilling way to see its wild side on your luxury holiday to remember.

 No vaccinations are currently recommended, although The Islands of Tahiti are deemed to have a risk of the Zika virus.
 If you’re entering Tahiti from a Yellow Fever zone, possession of a valid Yellow Fever inoculation certificate is required.
 For any current travel health advice, you should seek guidance from your GP at least four to six weeks prior to travel.

-British passport holders don’t need a visa to visit Tahiti.
+British passport holders don’t need a visa to visit The Islands of Tahiti.